 In the simulation exercise, we replace, with the normal tariff rate, all occurrences of τ{jt} in equation (3) that receive the values of high safeguard tariffs.
 Since some Japanese motorcycles were either imported under quota or domestically manufactured, the simulation result is likely to overstate the short-term impact of the motorcycle safeguard protection.
-We use the estimates of Model 3 shown in Table 2 to compute the equilibrium sales volume and price by model for each period t of the study period.
+We use the estimates of Model 2-3 shown in Table 2 to compute the equilibrium sales volume and price by model for each period t of the study period.
 Estimated values are used for the model error, ξ{it} , on the right-hand side of (1).

 Table 4 presents annual comparison between the simulated and actual prices by make and engine size.
 The simulated prices are calculated under the assumption of multi-product differentiated Bertrand competition described in the previous subsection.
 The prices are then aggregated by year, weighting by sales volume.
 The table indicates that, as intended, safeguard protection would have increased the prices of Japanese motorcycles of large engine displacement: the actual prices in 1983 were over 20 percent higher on average than the simulated prices assuming no safeguards.
-The differences between the actual and simulated prices of the large Japanese motorcycles declined in general, as the safeguard tariffs were phased out toward 1987.11 Note that the prices would not have increased by the magnitude of the safeguard tariff rates shown in Figure 2, as the own-price semi-elasticities presented in Table 3 are found to be as elastic as -8.4.
+The differences between the actual and simulated prices of the large Japanese motorcycles declined in general, as the safeguard tariffs were phased out toward 1987.13 Note that the prices would not have increased by the magnitude of the safeguard tariff rates shown in Figure 2, as the own-price elasticities presented in Table 3 are found to be elastic.
 Motorcycles unsheltered by protection were influenced little by the tariffs: the calculated price changes are as small as merely a fifth of one percent for H-D's and small Japanese motorcycles.
-The small spillover effect of the tariffs may have been reflected by our finding of small cross-price semi elasticities reported in Table 3.
-In comparison with the values of the own-elasticities, the cross-price elasticities are estimated to be small, in particular, between H-D and Japanese motorcycles with engine displacements exceeding 699 cc.
+The small spillover effect of the tariffs may have been reflected by our finding of small cross-price elasticities reported in Table 3.
+In comparison with the values of the own-elasticities, the cross-price elasticities are estimated to be small, in particular, of H-D demand with respect to Japanese motorcycle prices.

 Table 5 presents the effects of safeguard tariffs on sales and profits of the motorcycle companies by year: the upper half of the table shows the results of H-D, and the bottom half presents those of the Japanese makers.
-Actual sales in the table are taken from Table 1, while actual profits are calculated based on the marginal cost estimates obtained in Section 4.1 and Appendix B. The fourth and fifth columns of Table 5 present the short-term effect of safeguard protection on sales and profits.
-We assume that American and Japanese companies competed in the Bertrand fashion, and we construct the standard error for the policy effect using a Monte Carlo method.
-The table indicates that the safeguard tariffs would have reduced Japanese sales and profit by 18 and 21 percent, respectively.
+Actual sales in the table are taken from Table 1, while actual profits are calculated based on the marginal cost estimates obtained in Section 4.1.
+The fourth and fifth columns of Table 5 present the price effect of safeguard protection on sales and profits.
+We assume that American and Japanese companies competed in the Bertrand fashion, and we construct the standard error for the policy effect using a Monte Carlo method: we have generated 1000 draws from the asymptotic normal distribution for the demand estimates and standard errors, and then computed 1000 pairs of sales and profits for Bertrand competition.
+The table indicates that the safeguard tariffs would have reduced Japanese sales and profit by 48 and 50 percent, respectively, but at marginal significance levels.
 Notably, H-D does not appear to have benefitted much from safeguard protection, even though its sales recovered dramatically in 1983.
-Indeed, our simulation results reveal that safeguard tariffs accounted for merely eight percent of H-D's sales and profits.
+Indeed, our simulation results reveal that safeguard tariffs accounted for merely six percent of H-D's sales and profits, or 13 percent of them on the basis of the upper bound of 95% confidence interval.

-11The effect on prices appears smaller in 1983 than in 1984, because the safeguard was implemented in the second quarter of 1983, so its effect was not fully reflected in the 1983 prices.
+13The effect on prices appears smaller in 1983 than in 1984, because the safeguard was implemented in the second quarter of 1983, so its effect was not fully reflected in the 1983 prices.